Learning in public changed how I build

 Three things changed once I started sharing consistently.

 I got better faster.
 When you know people are watching, you pay more attention to your craft.
-Not in a performative way, but in a "let me make sure I actually understand why I'm doing this" way.
 Explaining your decisions to an audience, even a small one, forces clarity in your own thinking.

 What to share and what to keep private